 Where is the studio?

-Our address is 52 Radford Road, Leamington Spa, Warwickshire, CV31 1JG.
+52 Radford Road, Leamington Spa, Warwickshire, CV31 1JG.

 There is some parking available on the wide pavement outside the studio.
-The railway station (mainline to Marylebone, London or Birmingham) is less than 10 mins walk from the studio.
-There are pubs, cafes and shops within a few minutes walk.
+The mainline railway station is less than 10 mins away on foot.

 How much does it cost?

-Dry Hire – If you are a voiceover artist with your own portable recording equipment you can dry hire the booth at a discounted rate (subject to availability).
+Dry Hire – If you are a voiceover artist with your own portable recording equipment you can dry hire the booth at a discounted hourly rate (subject to availability).
 You don’t get an engineer but you do get a great acoustic space to record in.
-Normally for this service you would provide your own mic but if that’s a problem you can hire one of ours.
+Mic hire available at extra cost.
+Record at dVoiceBox and take the audio away to edit elsewhere.

 Call Chris for rates and details on 01926 431535.

-What does ISDN mean?
+What does “ISDN session” mean?